 Bachelor of Arts

 College of Humanities

-In the BA in Applied Humanities: Rural Leadership & Renewal program, you will learn how to create opportunities for rural communities to overcome challenges such as economic stagnation, population decline, environmental degradation, persistent systemic racism and public health crises.
+In the BA in Applied Humanities: Rural Leadership & Renewal emphasis, you will learn how to create opportunities for rural communities to overcome challenges such as economic stagnation, population decline, environmental degradation, persistent systemic racism, and public health crises.

-You will be introduced to the principles and practices central to organizational innovation and leadership and develop skills in project planning, community enrichment, environmental stewardship, intercultural competence and more.
-Through this program, you will learn how to help revitalize and serve historically underserved yet vital communities.
+You will be introduced to the principles and practices central to organizational innovation and leadership and develop skills in project planning, community enrichment, environmental stewardship, intercultural competence, and more.
+Through this emphasis, you will learn how to help revitalize and serve historically underserved yet vital communities.

 The program involves a mandatory internship that can be completed remotely.

 *Residents of some U.S. Territories may not be eligible.
 Please see our Eligibility & State Authorization page for more information.

 Earning your Bachelor of Arts in Applied Humanities: Rural Leadership & Renewal Emphasis will build core skills, including: